LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 Running the StereoTopRGB Pipeline for Detecting Plant Area Data
 ***************************************************************

 This pipeline extracts plant area data from image files.
 This guide provides demo data you can use follow along with and ensure the pipeline is functional.
+Before starting, change to :code:`alpha` branch with :code:`git checkout alpha`.

 Pipeline Overview
 =================

-StereoTopRGB currently uses 4 different programs for the analytical pipeline:
+StereoTopRGB currently uses 8 different programs for the analytical pipeline:

 .. list-table::
    :header-rows: 1